-You’ll be motoring along the right-hand side of the road in Oro-Medonte.
-Even though you may be comfortable with the traffic rules, it’s wise to drive a bit more cautiously in destinations you’ve never been.
+You’ll be driving on the right-hand side of the road in Oro-Medonte.
+Even though it may seem similar to home, it’s a good idea to drive a little more carefully in destinations you’ve never been.

-When behind the wheel in Oro-Medonte, it’s a criminal offence to have a BAC (blood alcohol content) in excess of 0.05%.
-Thinking of having a glass or two of wine over lunch or dinner?
-Consider using a ride-sharing service or taking a taxi.
+While behind the wheel in Oro-Medonte, it’s a criminal offence to have a BAC (blood alcohol content) in excess of 0.05%.
+Thinking of having a wine or two with lunch or dinner?
+Consider taking a taxi or using a ride-sharing service.

-Yes, you can turn on a red light in Oro-Medonte.
-But before doing so, you must completely stop the vehicle.
-Proceed only when the lane is clear of approaching traffic.
+Yes, drivers may turn on a red light in Oro-Medonte.
+But before doing so, you must stop the car completely.
+Proceed only when your way is clear of approaching traffic.